jayapriyak2611-coder/Blinkit-Sales-PowerBi-Dashboard/README.md

 # Blinkit-Sales-PowerBi-Dashboard

-Interactive Power BI sales dashboard designed to visualize data and deliver meaningful business insights.
+# Project Overview
+This project presents a comprehensive Power BI dashboard for analyzing Blinkit's sales performance, customer satisfaction, and inventory distribution.
+The dashboard provides key insights and opportunities for optimization using various KPIs and visualizations.

+# Key Performance Indicators (KPIs)